aws-samples/eks-workshop/content/intermediate/250_cloudwatch_container_insights/runloadtest.md

 #### Run Siege to Load Test your Wordpress Site:

 Now that Siege is setup and running, we're going to generate some load to our Wordpress site.
-With that load we can see the metrics change in Cloud Watch Container Insights.
+With that load we can see the metrics change in CloudWatch Container Insights.

 From your terminal window in the Siege directory, run the following command.